codecowboydotio/codecowboy/content/automation/pulumi-aws-api-gateway.md

 Next we need to create some resources.
 These are three things:

-- Resource: This represents
+- Resource: This represents the path component and host it is handled.
+In my case I use the PROXY resource.
-- Method:
+- Method: This represents the HTTP method that the API gateway allows.
+In my case, I al allowing ANY method, or all methods with no authentication.
-- Integration:
+- Integration: The integration ties these together with my lambda function.
+While the API gateway allows all methods, at the front, the integration to my lambda function allows a POST.

 ![API Gateway logical view](/images/pulumi-api-gateway-logical.jpg)